sleekmason/Lilidog/README.md

 - Lilidog-i386 (Bullseye 32 bit full version) - This version uses a 32 bit i686-pae kernel for older computers. <br/>
 Click on FILES, and then RELEASES to access the 32 bit i386 version.

+- Lilidog-Sid-amd64 This version uses the repositories from the unstable branch (sid).
+If you want a rolling release, <br/>
+then this is the one for you!
+You will want to __sudo apt update && sudo apt upgrade__ frequently to not fall too far behind.

-### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version!
+### NOTE - The DOWNLOAD button defaults to the Bullseye-amd64 full version! (stable).
 Click below for the others.

 [![Download Lilidog](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/lilidog/files/latest/download)

-### Click Here for the Lilidog-Minimal and the i386 release:
+### Click Here for the Lilidog-Minimal, Lilidog-sid and the lilidog-i386 release:
 https://sourceforge.net/projects/lilidog/files/Releases/

 ### Directions